 OR if there has been prior authorization for the release of this information

 Certificates are not issued, and record searches are not undertaken, for genealogical purposes.
-If you are seeking a sacramental record for your family history, please visit our Genealogy page.
+If you are seeking a sacramental record for your family history, please visit our Historical Parish Registers page.

 If you are seeking to amend your government records and the Office of the Registrar General has requested a photocopy of the baptismal register, please contact us before contacting the parish.